 ANNUAL SCHREIBER SHORTS FESTIVAL:

-Every year the T. Schreiber Studio & Theatre celebrates the short form by hosting our annual Schreiber Shorts Play Festival.
-Approaching its sixth year, the Schreiber Shorts produces a collection of new short plays and features a team of directors and a diverse cast composed of current T. Schreiber Studio students, faculty, and alumni.
-SUBMISSION DATES FOR 2019 TO BE ANNOUNCED.
+Every year the T. Schreiber Studio celebrates the short form by hosting our Annual Schreiber Shorts Play Festival.
+Approaching its sixth year, the Schreiber Shorts produces a collection of new 10 minute short plays.
+Each year there is a specific theme with 2019’s being TRANSPARENCY.

 The 5th Annual Schreiber Shorts ran from February 28th – March 4th at The Robert Moss Theatre (440 Lafayette St.- across from The Public Theatre).

 T. Schreiber’s 5th Annual Short Play Festival- 2018

 This year we had a large pool of strong writing to choose from.
 Submissions were evaluated blindly by a panel of theatre directors and producers.
 Eight plays have been selected for production.
 Thank you to everyone who submitted their work for consideration.